diardanoraihan/Text_Classification_Capstone/README.md

 - __CR__.
 Customer Reviews – classifying a product review (cameras, MP3s, etc.) as positive or negative [4].
 - __MPQA__.
 Multi-Perspective Question Answering – opinion polarity detection [5].

-_*Note_: the test size CV stands for cross-validation.
+_*the test size CV stands for cross-validation.
 It indicates the original dataset does not have a standard train/test split.
 Hence, we use a 10-fold CV.
-The AcademiaSinicaNLPLab [6] repository provides access to all these datasets.
+The AcademiaSinicaNLPLab [6] repository provides access to all these datasets._

 ## The Proposed Deep Learning Models
 | *Model | Bag-of-Words | WE-avg| WE-random | WE-static | WE-dynamic |